 - Analysis of indoor and ambient air samples

 The laboratory is accredited as EPA NY00009, ELAP 10763, Florida DOH E37910 for the analysis of various organic contaminants in potable water, nonpotable water, soil, oil, and air.
-The laboratory is also accredited as CLIA 33D0654341 for the analysis of organic contaminants in clinical specimens.
+The laboratory is also accredited as CLIA# 33D0654341 and PFI# 1067 for the analysis of organic contaminants in clinical specimens.

 Proficiency Testing: The laboratory produces Organic Environmental Chemistry Proficiency Tests for NYS ELAP in both water and solid matrices.
 Proficiency Test (PT) samples are used to evaluate the ability of a laboratory to identify organic contaminants in potable water, non-potable water, and soil matrices using approved methods.
 Additional information, including a full list of PT offerings, and applications can be found at the ELAP web page.

 Academic Programs: Several laboratory staff are faculty members of the Department of Environmental Health Sciences of the University at Albany School of Public Health.
-Graduate courses in Environmental Chemistry and Toxicology are offered by laboratory staff, and programs leading to the M.S. and Ph.D. degrees are supported through mentoring and providing research opportunities.
-Staff members are also active in the Wadsworth Center’s Masters in Laboratory Science Program, providing students with invaluable experience and knowledge of the operation of a major public health laboratory.
+Graduate courses in Environmental Chemistry and Toxicology are offered by laboratory staff.
+Programs leading to the M.S. and Ph.D. degrees are supported through mentoring and providing research opportunities, all of which give students invaluable experience and knowledge of the operation of a major public health laboratory.
 Opportunities for postdoctoral training in environmental organic chemistry are also provided, which allow young scientists to advance their careers in environmental research.

 Research and Development: Ongoing research activities include biomonitoring of organic compounds including PCBs, poly-brominated diphenyl ethers, perfluoroalkylsulfonates and carboxylates by analysis of human specimens, analysis of pharmaceuticals in effluents from sewage treatment plants and in drinking water supplies, and the determination of the environmental distribution of organic chemicals derived from industrial activity and personal care products.